pereznetworks/Library-Manager/README.md

   Not Using sample library.db the came with project files
     seems to work only with seqeulize v3
+    simply: Express app runs sequelize bootstrapped code which uses config file and creates a new libary.db in none exists

   [back to Content Menu](#contents)